-It’s nearly the end of March!
-The days are becoming longer and (slowly!) warmer as well.
-And that means it’s time to get out and stuck into the garden by growing some must-have herbs.
-Ideal for adding that extra essence of flavor, we have compiled a list here of what we think are the essential herbs for any successful foodie this spring, as well as a couple of our favorite recipes in which you can use them.
+It’s time to get out in the garden by growing some must-have herbs.
+Ideal for adding that extra flavor to your favorite dish, we’ve compiled a list of what we think are the essential herbs for any successful foodie, as well as a couple of our favorite recipes to test them out!

 If you’re after a warm, spicy flavor, basil is the herb for you.
 To plant it, sow the seeds near a sunny window or a greenhouse during early spring.
 After that, move it to a garden in early summer.
 You can also sow the seeds directly into the garden in late spring if you prefer.

 Soups, salads, omelets, meat, poultry, fish… the list of foods you can use basil in just go on and on!
 You can also use it as a basis for pesto and smear it onto crackers for a quick and delicious snack.
 We love Meg van der Kruik’s Banging Kale Basil Sauce recipe, which goes with just about everything from pasta to roasted vegetables.

 If you’re not a fan when it comes to cutting onions but want a way to still get that delicious flavor, chives are your new go-to herb.
 You can plant the seeds in spring (or fall) 1/2 inch deep in rows 12 inches apart.
 Once the seedlings are established, thin within the rows to 6 inches apart.